Lastexitfromnowhere/Lastexitfromnowhere/TOKENOMICS.md

 The DAO will have authority over:
 - Protocol upgrades and parameters
 - Reward formulas and distribution
+- Daily claim conversion rate and airdrop timing
 - Treasury allocation and grants
 - Partnership and integration decisions
 - Token creation and tokenomics (if applicable)

 ---

-## 6. Security & Compliance Commitments
+## 7. Security & Compliance Commitments

 ### What We Commit To